We get it, moving image and video production agencies bombard you with industry jargon that frankly you know little about!

-This relates to the adding of motion graphics and visual effects in the post production editing process.
-The possibilities are limitless; add a dragon into your video, or turn your actors into Jedi’s with light sabers.
+This relates to the addition of motion graphics and visual effects in the post-production editing process.
+The possibilities are limitless; add a dragon into your video, or turn your actors into Jedi’s with light sabres.

 Assets are used to describe the different components of the video.
 You might have visual assets, music, audio, subtitles… you get the idea.

 This is overlooked by many marketers and web managers.
-Alt text are used within the HTML code of the website and are used to describe an image.
+Alt text is used within the HTML code of the website and is used to describe an image.
 This is especially important for web users who are visually impaired.
 This text helps screen reading tools to tell the user what is on the webpage.

 Quentin Tarantino is well known for this technique in his films.
 Breathing is when there is a pause in the narrative or in sections of the film (or video!).
 This is a great way to add emphasis to certain sections of the video to signify to the viewer that there is a change of pace occurring.

 You can’t just say this one, you need to SHOUT it.
 When filming, cut means to stop the scene.
-In the post production process, a cut is the transition from one scene or shot to another.
-There are lots of different types of cut.
+In the post-production process, a cut is the transition from one scene or shot to another.
+There are lots of different types of cuts.
 Read our blog post about how editing can affect the storyline here to see more of them!

 The organisation that all of our Adsmart from Sky TV adverts go through.
 This ensures that all advertising meets the correct standards.